mylyu/digitaleye-mammography/readme.md

 # Digital Eye Mammography - Competition Ensemble

-This repository reuses the pretrained detectors released in the original [Digital Eye for Mammography](https://github.com/ddobvyz/digitaleye-mammography) project and adds an anchor-wise, XGBoost-powered fusion layer designed for open mammography detection challenges.
+This repository reuses the pretrained detectors released in the original [Digital Eye for Mammography](https://github.com/ddobvyz/digitaleye-mammography) project and adds an anchor-wise, XGBoost-powered fusion layer designed for the ISICDM 2025 钼靶影像乳腺癌检测挑战赛 (Challenge Four: [link](https://www.imagecomputing.org/isicdm2025/#/ChallengeFour)).
 The convolutional backbones stay frozen: we rely on the published checkpoints to generate per-model predictions and learn a lightweight tree-based ensemble that improves leaderboard scores with minimal compute.

 ## Highlights
 - **Pretrained foundations** - every detector checkpoint comes directly from the upstream Digital Eye release; no extra CNN training is required.